 Bias-Variance Tradeoff

-Bias is the error that arises due to laying naive assumptions in a model, so that it overlooks the patterns, and underfits the data.
+Bias is the error that arises due to making naive assumptions in a model, so that it overlooks the patterns and underfits the data.
 High bias typically leads to both high training and testing errors, because the model is too simple to capture the underlying patterns in the data.

 Variance refers to how much a model’s predictions change when it’s trained on different data.
 A model with high variance is too sensitive to the training data and may not perform well on new data.
-Large variance implies that it is too tightly fitted to the training data, has poor generalization, and will overfit.
+High variance implies the model is too closely fitted to the training data, has poor generalization, and will overfit.

 This is a breakdown of the tradeoff: